-Box 14.5: Climate Change Impacts on Trade Affecting North America
+Box 14.5 | Climate-Change Impacts on Trade Affecting North America

-In North America, trade - defined as the sum of export and import of goods and services - is valued at \$1.3 trillion USD annually (2019 dollars) and represents 30% of North American GDP.
-Variations within the region are notable; Mexico relies on trade for 80% of its GDP and Canada for 66% (World Bank, 2020a).
-Canada and the US traded over USD\$55.2 billion worth of products related to the agriculture industry between 2015 and 2018 (Government of Canada, 2019).
-Canada, the US and Mexico have the longest running trade pacts globally and these agreements have played a major role in supporting economic and social development in the region (see (Frankel and Rose, 2005; Eaton et al., 2016; World Bank, 2020b).
-However, recent changes to the North American Free Trade agreement do not clearly address climate change (Lucatello, 2019).
+Trade, defined as the sum of exports and imports, accounts for 30% of North American GDP.
+Trade flows within North America are valued at \$1.3 trillion USD annually (2019 dollars).
+Variations within the region are notable: Mexico relies on trade for 80% of its GDP and Canada for 66% (World Bank, 2020a).
+Canada and the USA traded over 55.2 billion USD worth of products related to the agriculture industry between 2015 and 2018 (Government of Canada, 2019).
+Canada, the USA and Mexico have the longest-running trade pacts globally and these agreements have played a major role in supporting economic and social development in the region (see (Frankel and Rose, 2005; Eaton et al., 2016; World Bank, 2020b); however, recent changes to the North American Free Trade agreement do not clearly address climate change (Lucatello, 2019).

-Climate risks may create shocks to the trade system by damaging infrastructure and disrupting supply-chains in North America (medium confidence).
-Sea level rise, flooding, permafrost thaw, landslides, and increased frequency and magnitude of extreme weather events are projected to impact transportation infrastructure which will pose challenges to the movement of goods, especially in coastal areas (Lantuit et al., 2012; Doré et al., 2016; Hjort et al., 2018; Koks et al., 2019; Lemmen et al., 2021).
-Maritime ports are at the greatest risk from climate hazards (Messner et al., 2013; Slack and Comtois, 2016), followed by roads, rail, and airports (Anarde et al., 2017).
-Due to the trans-national nature of trade, extreme weather disruptions in one region are likely to lead to cascading effects in other regions (high confidence) (Lemmen et al., 2021).
-For example, climate change will have negative impacts for global food and energy trade where reductions in crop production and fish stocks in some regions could cause food and fish price spikes elsewhere (Beaugrand et al., 2015; Lam et al., 2016; Shukla, 2019) (also see 14.5.4, Figure 14.10, and 5.11.8).
+Climate risks may create shocks to the trade system by damaging infrastructure and disrupting supply chains in North America (medium confidence).
+Sea level rise, flooding, permafrost thaw, landslides and increased frequency and magnitude of extreme weather events are projected to impact transportation infrastructure which will pose challenges to the movement of goods, especially in coastal areas (Lantuit et al., 2012; Doré et al., 2016; Hjort et al., 2018; Koks et al., 2019; Lemmen et al., 2021).
+Maritime ports are at the greatest risk from climate hazards (Messner et al., 2013; Slack and Comtois, 2016), followed by roads, rail and airports (Anarde et al., 2017).
+Due to the transnational nature of trade, extreme weather disruptions in one region are likely to lead to cascading effects in other regions (high confidence) (Lemmen et al., 2021).
+For example, climate change will have negative impacts for global food and energy trade where reductions in crop production and fish stocks in some regions could cause food and fish price spikes elsewhere (Figure 14.10; Sections 14.5.4 and 5.11.8; Beaugrand et al., 2015; Lam et al., 2016; IPCC, 2019a).

-Climate change impacts may alter current trade practices and patterns with implications for regional economic development in North America, especially in the Arctic (medium confidence).
-Climate change is causing modal-shifts in cargo shipping.
-For example, lower water levels in lakes and rivers (e.g., Mackenzie River, Mississippi River) impact freight transport and may cause a shift from marine transport to more GHG-intensive rail, road, or air transport (Koetse and Rietveld, 2009; Du et al., 2017; Pendakur, 2017).
-Sea ice change is creating new Arctic marine trade corridors (Melia et al., 2016; Pizzolato et al., 2016; Ng et al., 2018; Bennett et al., 2020; Mudryk et al.), including shorter and potentially more economical routes such as the Northwest Passages (see CCP6, Box 6.1).
-Warming temperatures have also reduced the season length for ice roads, which are heavily relied upon to service remote communities and remote industries including forestry and mining (Pendakur, 2017) (see 14.5.8.1.2).
+Climate-change impacts may alter current trade practices and patterns with implications for regional economic development in North America, especially in the Arctic (medium confidence).
+Climate change is causing modal shifts in cargo shipping.
+For example, lower water levels in lakes and rivers (e.g., Mackenzie River, Mississippi River) impact freight transport and may cause a shift from marine transport to more GHG-intensive rail, road or air transport (Koetse and Rietveld, 2009; Du et al., 2017; Pendakur, 2017).
+Sea ice change is creating new Arctic marine trade corridors (Melia et al., 2016; Pizzolato et al., 2016; Ng et al., 2018; Bennett et al., 2020; Mudryk et al., 2021), including shorter and potentially more economical routes such as the Northwest Passages (see Box CCP6.1).
+Warming temperatures have also reduced the season length for ice roads, which are heavily relied upon to service remote communities and remote industries including forestry and mining (Section 14.5.8.1.2; Pendakur, 2017).